zio/zio/docs/howto/mock_services.md

 ## Mocking multiple collaborators

 In some cases we have more than one collaborating service being called.
-In such situations we need to build our expectations seperately for each service and then combine them into single environment:
+In such situations we need to build our expectations separately for each service and then combine them into single environment:

 ```scala mdoc:silent